Are robots the solution to Japan’s care crisis?

 Technology is increasingly relevant to all aspects of the care ecosystem.
 The Centre for Care team researching Digital Care aims to highlight the relevance of developments in technologies and their evolving use in care for all work across the Centre.
 We also plan inclusive sessions, codesigned and delivered with partners, involving our entire team and open to relevant stakeholders.
 Beyond their role in fostering Centre integration, the sessions will also build insight and capacity in the role of technologies.
 The TSA (Technology-Enabled Care Services Association), whose membership includes technology designers, manufacturers and providers as well as local bodies with statutory care responsibilities, has extensive experience of engaging stakeholders and driving debate in the care sector; this collaboration aims to stimulate new thinking/project development, and make an outward-facing, inclusive contribution producing policy papers and accessible, thought-provoking materials for public and care sector audiences.

-We have partnered with the Nuffield Trust to host a webinar on 7th June, with colleagues from across the four nations, which will explore shared challenges in implementing social care reform.Read More about How do we ‘unstick’ social care reform across the four UK countries?
+We partnered with the Nuffield Trust to host a webinar on 7th June 2023, which explored shared challenges in implementing social care reform.Read More about How do we ‘unstick’ social care reform across the four UK countries?

 On Tuesday 23rd May we virtually welcomed Dr Fiona Macdonald, Policy Director in the Centre for Future Work, The Australia Institute.
 A recording of this presentation will be made available soon.Read More about Individualising Risk: Paid Care Work in the New Gig Economy